morriscox/Rules-of-Tech-Support/Rules of Tech Support - rules.md

 **Rule 5C** - Or when they do, they won't have shared it with you or they entered an all-day event as taking an hour.

+**Rule 5D** - The problem will be solved by doing something you already asked them to but they said it didn't work. - /u/Responsible-Slide-95

 #### Rule 6 - All users consider their situation to be more important than others, even if they know you are helping someone else.

 **Rule 6A** - All users want VIP treatment.